About Distant

 The Distant Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Armstrong County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Distant, Pennsylvania residents are available through the local police department and authorized providers in Armstrong County.
+Fingerprinting services for Distant, Pennsylvania residents are available through local police (where present) and authorized providers in Armstrong County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Armstrong County Sheriff's Office for scheduling and fees.

 To register to vote in Distant, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Armstrong County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Distant, contact the Armstrong County Clerk's office for schedules and ballot information.